• What is Copywriting?

 While, at first blush, that may seem creative and fun, take a moment to think about it.
 What does it convey about the applicant except that he/she is a little wacky?
 There’s no information at all about why this person would be qualified for the job!
 On top of that, what is this hiring manager supposed to do with the shoe except throw it out?
 This is why tactic number two is so important: Offer a benefit.

-(Note, though that there’s a limit to the kind of benefits you should send.
+(Note, there’s a limit to the kind of benefits you should send.
 A $20 Starbucks gift card certainly does benefit the recipient, but it’s also pretty easy to construe it as a bribe.
-That won’t help, and is more likely to hinder, getting your foot in the door.)
+That won’t help, and it’s more likely to hinder getting your foot in the door.)

 Earn a Great Living as a Writer

-Filed Under: Pitching Tagged With: land work, on-staff jobs
+Filed Under: Business Development Tagged With: land work, on-staff jobs, resume

 Interested in Copywriting?
 Get our Free Video Training!